 You'll be prompted to enter the new version number.
 Update the changelog when prompted.
 The script will create a 'bump version' commit and version tag.

-Finally, cut the release and upload to PyPI/GitHub.
+Finally, cut the release and push to GitHub.